How to find the best hospice care staff

 Volunteer Services – Learn what volunteer tasks you can do.
 As well as companionship, volunteers can also help with personal hygiene, meal preparation, running of errands and other household chores.
 Ask how fast volunteers are available.

 Bereavement services – Ask about the grief support offered to survivors.
-There are many hospices that offer support services, including individual counseling, writing materials, outreach letters and support groups.
+There are many hospice care staff that offer support services, including individual counseling, writing materials, outreach letters and support groups.

 To ensure that all your needs are met, interview more than one hospice.
 Write down all questions you have in advance.
 Before you present them, assess the staff member’s response and attitude.
 Are they genuine concern or businesslike?
 You can always refer back to the conversations you had later.
 These are some questions you might want to ask.